 Risks identified in our audit plan Work completed Assurance gained and issues arising 1.
-Improper revenue recognition Under ISA 240 there is a presumed risk that revenue may be misstated due to improper recognition review and testing of revenue recognition policies testing of material revenue streams review of unusual significant transactions Our audit work has not identified any issues in respect of revenue recognition.
-2. Management override of controls Under ISA 240 there is a presumed risk of management over-ride of controls review of accounting estimates, judgements and decisions made by management testing of journal entries Our audit work has not identified any evidence of management override of controls.
-In particular the findings of our review of journal controls and testing of journal entries has not identified any significant issues.
+Improper revenue recognition Under ISA 240 there is a presumed risk that revenue may be misstated due to improper recognition.
+This presumption can be rebutted if the auditor concludes that there is no risk of material misstatement due to fraud relating to revenue recognition.
+Having considered the risk factors set out in ISA 240 and the nature of the revenue streams at Preston City Council, we have determined the risk of fraud arising from revenue recognition can be rebutted.
+This is because: There is little incentive to manipulate revenue recognition and opportunities to manipulate are limited The culture and ethical frameworks of local authorities, including Preston City Council, means that all forms of fraud are seen as unacceptable We have reviewed and tested revenue recognition policies and tested material revenue streams Our audit work has not identified any issues in respect of revenue recognition.
+2. Management override of controls Under ISA 240 there is a presumed risk of management over-ride of controls review of accounting estimates, judgements and decisions made by management testing of journal entries review of unusual significant transactions Our audit work has not identified any evidence of management override of controls.
+In particular the findings of our review of journal controls and testing of journal entries has not identified any issues.
 We set out later in this section of the report our work and findings on key accounting estimates and judgments.